letsencrypt/acme-spec/draft-barnes-acme.md

 ## Domain Validation with Server Name Indication (DVSNI)

-The Domain Validation with Server Name Indication (DVSNI) validation method proves control over a domain name by having the client provision a new server that is accessible via TLS Server Name Indication extension {{RFC4366}}.
+The Domain Validation with Server Name Indication (DVSNI) validation method proves control over a domain name by requiring the client to configure a TLS server to respond to specific connection attempts utilizing the Server Name Indication extension {{RFC4366}}.
 The server verifies the client's challenge by accessing the created TLS server and verifying a particular challenge certificate is presented.

 type (required, string):
 : The string "dvsni"